-- a) the structure shall not be designed or used for human habitation, but shall be limited to the parking of vehicles, or to the storage of tools, material, and equipment related to the principal use or activity. - b) floor area shall not exceed 500 square feet. - c) the structure will have a low damage potential. - d) the structure will be located on the site so as to cause the least obstruction to the flow of flood waters.

-- e) power lines, wiring, and outlets will be elevated to one foot above the base flood elevation. - f) permanently affixed utility equipment and appliances such as furnaces, heaters, washers, dryers, etc. are prohibited. - g) sanitary facilities are prohibited. - h) the structure shall be adequately anchored to prevent flotation or movement and shall be designed to automatically provide for the entry and exit of floodwater for the purpose of equalizing hydrostatic forces on the walls.
+- a) the structure shall not be designed or used for human habitation, but shall be limited to the parking of vehicles, or to the storage of tools, material, and equipment related to the principal use or activity. - b) floor area shall not exceed 500 square feet. - c) the structure will have a low damage potential. - d) the structure will be located on the site so as to cause the least obstruction to the flow of flood waters. - e) power lines, wiring, and outlets will be elevated to the DFE. - f) permanently affixed utility equipment and appliances such as furnaces, heaters, washers, dryers, etc. are prohibited. - g) sanitary facilities are prohibited. - h) the structure shall be adequately anchored to prevent flotation or movement and shall be designed to automatically provide for the entry and exit of floodwater for the purpose of equalizing hydrostatic forces on the walls.
 Designs for meeting this requirement must either be certified by a registered professional engineer or architect, or meet or exceed the following minimum criteria: - i. a minimum of two openings having a net total area of not less than one (1) square inch for every square foot of enclosed space. - ii. the bottom of all openings shall be no higher than one (1) foot above grade. - iii. openings may be equipped with screens, louvers, etc. or other coverings or devices provided that they permit the automatic entry and exit of flood waters. - 9.
-If a variance is obtained according to Section 610 of this bylaw, all manufactured homes, and any improvements thereto, shall be: - 1. placed on a permanent foundation; - 2. elevated so that the lowest floor of the manufactured home is at least two feet above the base flood elevation; - 3. anchored to resist flotation, collapse, or lateral movement; and - 4. have all ductwork and utilities including HVAC/heat pump elevated to two feet above the base flood elevation.
+If a variance is obtained according to Section X of this bylaw, all manufactured homes, and any improvements thereto, shall be: - 1. placed on a permanent foundation, - 2. elevated so that the lowest floor of the manufactured home is at least to the DFE, - 3. anchored to resist flotation, collapse, or lateral movement, and - 4. have all ductwork and utilities including HVAC/heat pump elevated to the DFE.